airfoof/3dModels/TheExtruderLogo/Readme.txt

 This my first 3D model!
-It is the logo of my new endever revolving around my 3D printing.
+It is the logo for my new endeavor revolving around my 3D printing.

 Tools used to create these:
 - Inkscape